-Tapestry can help you to build on your existing relationships with the parents and carers of children at your setting.
+Build on your existing relationships with the parents and carers of children at your setting

 Parents and carers want to be involved in their children’s development.
 Early years teachers and practitioners understand how important it is to work closely with children’s first educators to support their learning.

 But how can you build and maintain a meaningful dialogue with families without it taking up too much time away from your work with the children?

 You can create quick and simple observations, attaching photos and videos and upload them to Tapestry.
 Your parents and carers will be able to immediately login to their secure account and experience the joy of this immediate information about their child’s day.

 Parents and carers can comment on those observations and also add their own.
 These insights are so useful to teachers and practitioners as we get to know the children’s interests, skills and preferred play activities outside of the setting.
 Staff are then in the best position to provide unique learning experiences specifically tailored to each child’s learning needs.

 Teachers and practitioners can make suggestions, on Tapestry, for parents and carers to extend the learning at home.
 Ideas for games, stories and activities which build on what the children already know, will prove invaluable to families.